-- Eligible applications for new rental units for low income elderly through the Supportive Housing for the Elderly Program (Section 202). - Eligible applications for newly created rental units for low-income visually and/or physically impaired residents. - An application for new rental units for low income elderly through the Section8/Section 202 New Construction Program if funding becomes available.
+Eligible applications for newly created rental units for low-income visually and/or physically impaired residents.

+An application for new rental units for low income elderly through the Section8/Section 202 New Construction Program if funding becomes available.

 AP-85 Other Actions - 91.420, 91.220(k)